World of Warcraft: Cataclysm: Patch 4.3 Hour of Twilight

-Patch 4.3, "Hour of Twilight", was released on November 29, 2011 as the final major patch for Cataclysm.
+Patch 4.3, "Hour of Twilight", was released on November 29, 2011, as the final major patch for Cataclysm.
 The changes include various brand-new features such as Transmogrification, which allows players to remodel their armor's appearance while retaining the item's stats.
 A new raid was added, known as Dragon Soul, which Blizzard stated will be the final raid of the expansion.
 The raid has 7 unique bosses and 8 boss fights; the final two both being against Deathwing himself.
 The new raid came with a third, easier difficulty option for groups formed through the new Raid Finder tool, which is similar to the Dungeon Finder.
 Three new heroic 5-man dungeons were added: End Time, Well of Eternity and Hour of Twilight.
 These are accessible through the Caverns of Time and introduce the story for the new raid instance.
 Also included is a complete revamp of the monthly week-long Darkmoon Faire, which got its own zone.
 A new legendary set of daggers called the "Fangs of the Father" were added, only acquirable by rogues after completion of a quest line.

 Reception

 Sales

 Cataclysm sold more than 3.3 million copies in the first 24 hours of its release including digital presales, and 4.7 million copies in its first month of release.
 It held the distinction as the fastest selling PC game, overtaking the former holder World of Warcraft: Wrath of the Lich King which sold 2.8 million copies in its first 24 hours, until Diablo III, also a game released by Blizzard Entertainment, took its place by selling 3.5 million copies in its first 24 hours.
-Diablo III remains the fastest selling PC game to date.
 It also used to hold the record for the most number of copies sold for a PC game in the first month, selling 4.7 million copies, until Diablo III took over its place with 6.3 million copies sold in its first month.
 In the UK, the game placed 3rd on the "Top 10 Entertainment Software (All Prices); Week Ending December 11, 2010" behind Call of Duty: Black Ops (Activision) and FIFA 11 (EA Games).
 It later became a UK bestseller, replacing Gran Turismo 5.